pachyderm/docs/content/latest/reference/config-spec.md

 ### Active Enterprise Context

-`v2.active_enterprise_context` specifies the name of the currently active pachyderm enterprise context, as specified in `v2.contexts`.
+`v2.active_enterprise_context` specifies the name of the currently active Enterprise context, as specified in `v2.contexts`.
 If left blank the `v2.active_context` value will be interpreted as the Active Enterprise Context.

 ### Contexts